-The Galton Valley Trail offers the chance to enjoy a group of nine industrial heritage attractions situated along the BCN Old Main Line and New Main Line canals in Galton Valley, Smethwick, West Midlands.
+The Galton Valley Trail offers the chance to enjoy a group of nine industrial heritage sites situated along the BCN Old Main Line and New Main Line canals in Galton Valley, Smethwick, West Midlands.

 - Bromford Junction roving bridges

 - Summit Bridge

 - Smethwick Junction roving bridges

 - Steward Aqueduct

 The map below will help you visualise the trail.
 We have detailed the nearest train stations and the shortest walking route to the canals.

 What is the best way to enjoy the Galton Valley Trail?